skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 				-  a Bus:
 					- which is a connection between components or devices connected to a computer
 				- a Bus controller
-					- which is controlling information between the CPU and all kinds of componets and devices.
+					- which is controlling information between the CPU and all kinds of components and devices.
 			- bus types:
 				- internal bus - connects internal components to the CPU
 				- external bus - connects external devices to the CPU
-				- paralell bus -  data is transported in several bits at a time
+				- parallel bus -  data is transported in several bits at a time
 				- serial bus - data is transported one bit at a time
-				- address bus - contains the location of different datas within the memory
+				- address bus - contains the location of different data within the memory
 				- data bus - transfers the data
 		- Cache
 			- small in capacity, but has extremely low latency, and is very fast